GoekeLab/sg-nex-data/README.md

 The SG-NEx resource is described in:

-Chen, Ying, et al. "A systematic benchmark of Nanopore long read RNA sequencing for transcript level analysis in human cell lines." _bioRxiv_ (2021). doi: https://doi.org/10.1101/2021.04.21.440736
+Chen, Y., Davidson, N.M., Wan, Y.K. _et al._ A systematic benchmark of Nanopore long-read RNA sequencing for transcript-level analysis in human cell lines. _Nat Methods_ **22**, 801–812 (2025). https://doi.org/10.1038/s41592-025-02623-4

-Please cite this pre-print when using these data, and add the following details: "The SG-NEx data was accessed on [DATE] at registry.opendata.aws/sg-nex-data".
+Please cite this paper when using these data, and add the following details: "The SG-NEx data was accessed on [DATE] at registry.opendata.aws/sg-nex-data".

 ## Contact